 Rare unrecorded edition Purcell's map of the Southeast, which includes an early reference to the New State of Franklin in Western Carolina and Eastern Tennessee.
 This map first appeared in Jeddidiah Morse's American Georgraphy and in some copies of the August 1788 edition of the American Magazine.
 Later examples were issued by Stockdale in London.
-However, an inspection of the recorded examples indicates that the example offered here is neither a recorded American or English edition, as the information on both land and sea have been changed from these recorded examples, primarily in the orientation of the text.
-Shows the boundaries between the US and Spanish Dominions, lines delimiting Indian Nations,, Towns, Roads, Indian Villages and host of other early details, including counties, Indian Trade paths, the Seven Ranges, Ekanfanoka Swamp (Okenfenokee), Port Vincient (Vincennes), The Ohio Company, New Jersey Company and Illinois Company Lands are shown, as are the Donation Lands of the Commonwealth of Virginia.
+Shows the boundaries between the US and Spanish Dominions, lines delimiting Indian Nations, Towns, Roads, Indian Villages and host of other early details, including counties, Indian Trade paths, the Seven Ranges, Ekanfanoka Swamp (Okenfenokee), Port Vincient (Vincennes), The Ohio Company, New Jersey Company and Illinois Company Lands are shown, as are the Donation Lands of the Commonwealth of Virginia.
 The Illinois, Indiana & New Jersey Company land areas appear, as do Army Land, Ohio Company, along with numerous counties in Virginia.
 Notes regarding Col. Syms Land, the donation grants and Gen. Clark's Grant are also shown.
 The Spanish Dominions and Louisiana appear east of the Mississippi River, and the region north of Virginia is called the New States, although predating the deliniation of Ohio, Indiana and Illinois.
 Many other interesting details.
 Wheat & Brun 491, 494.
 Wheat & Brun 491, 494.
 A nice example, if a bit oddly colored.

 This item has been sold, but you can enter your email address to be notified if another example becomes available.